-Candidates in initial programs are required to complete a disposition survey three times over the course of their tenure in their program; other school professionals complete it twice.
-Candidates record not only their self-perceptions on (Likert scale) levels of agreement with targeted dispositions, but enter specific examples of how they have demonstrated this disposition.
+Candidates are required to complete a disposition survey three times over the course of their tenure in their program recording not only their self-perceptions on (Likert scale) levels of agreement with targeted dispositions, but entering specific examples of how this disposition has been demonstrated.
 Dispositions in the survey are consistent with the program learning outcomes and conceptual framework.
 The B.Ed. programs and the diploma programs share the same dispositions, which a section of each program's Clinical Experiences Evaluation Survey (CEES).
 While the dispositions remain constant across all B.Ed. and diploma programs, each program's learning outcomes are linked to the knowledge and skills required for the specific roles each program's graduates will assume.
 The surveys are completed online in the TaskstreamTM system.
-Either their instructors (initial programs) or their program coordinators (programs for other school professionals) evaluate candidates on the dispositions they display early in their program, again at the mid-point, and finally at the end of their clinical experience.
+Either their instructors (initial programs) or their program coordinators (advanced programs) evaluate candidates on the dispositions they display early in their program, again at the mid-point, and finally at the end of their clinical experience.
 If at the midpoint of their clinical experience, there are any dispositions or Unit Learning Outcomes on which a candidate is not performing at a satisfactory level, a remediation plan is completed.
 Candidates cannot graduate with unsatisfactory disposition scores.